 Transcriptional profiles in disease

 The role of environmental and genetic factors in altering gene expression regulation in complex diseases has been investigated through extensive comparison of case-control transcriptional profiles.
 The informativeness of this approach is conditional on studying the relevant disease tissue, which sometimes remains challenging due to a lack of pathophysiological understanding of disease mechanisms or difficulties in accessing it.
-In immune-mediated diseases, PBMC differential gene expression (DGE) analysis between patients and controls has enabled identification on relevant pathways and biochemical functions in RA, UC, SLE, AS, psoriasis and PsA, amongst others (Miao et al. 2013; Junta and 2009; Baechler et al. 2003; Assassi et al. 2010; Batliwalla et al. 2005).
+In immune-mediated diseases, PBMC differential gene expression (DGE) analysis between patients and controls has enabled identification on relevant pathways and biochemical functions including psoriasis and PsA (Miao et al. 2013; Junta and 2009; Baechler et al. 2003; Assassi et al. 2010; Batliwalla et al. 2005).
 Similarly, the growing evidence supporting cell type and context specificity in the regulation of gene expression has driven more disease-specific targeted studies.
 Such studies

 include synovial-isolated macrophages in RA, B cells and monocytes in SLE or skin biopsies in psoriasis (Katschke et al. 2001; Dozmorov et al. 2015; Jabbari et al. 2012).

 Likewise, the extensive overlap of GWAS variants with non-coding regions potentially dysregulating gene expression has highlighted the importance of performing context-specific eQTL studies.
 In this respect, consortia such as the Genotype Tissue Expression (GTEx) have generated publicly accessible comprehensive tissue-specific eQTL studies that have greatly contributed to the functional understanding of GWAS risk alleles in many complex diseases (Londsdale2013; Fagny et al. 2017).
-Lately, eQTL studies have also expanded in the disease context.
-For instance, an eQTL study in five immune relevant cell types isolated from IBD and anti-neutrophil cytoplasmic antibody-associated vasculitis patients have revealed disease specific eQTLs, some of which disappear following treatment (Peters et al. 2016).

 Long non-coding RNAs and enhancer RNAs

-In the last few years, the understanding of transcription has experienced a profound revolution, with the revelation that most of the genome undergoes transcription (ENCODE 2007).
-In addition to protein coding mRNAs, a number of non-coding RNAs have been characterised and demonstrated to have a role in regulation of transcription and gene expression.
+In addition to protein coding mRNAs, non-coding RNAs have been demonstrated to have a role in regulation of gene expression.
 One category of non-coding RNAs are the long non-coding RNAs (lncRNAs), transcripts between 200 and 100Kb long that undergo splicing, 5’ capping and 3’ poly-adenylation (Derrien et al. 2012).
 LncRNAs can positively and negatively regulate transcription through different mechanisms including guidance of chromatin modifiers such as DMTs and PRCs to specific loci, alteration of mRNA stability, translational control, and acting as a decoy for other non-coding RNAs and regulatory proteins

 (Pandei2008; Faghihi et al. 2008; Gong and Maquat 2011; Carrieri et al. 2012; Kino et al. 2010).

-According to the latest GENECODE annotation release, 15,778 lncRNAs have identified in humans (Derrien et al. 2012).
 Amongst the characterised lncRNAs, many have been demonstrated to play a role in the regulation of the innate and adaptive immune response, for example in T cell activation and host- pathogen interactions (Rossetto2009; Pang et al. 2009).
 Moreover, differential case-control gene expression analyses have underscored the contribution of lncRNAs in several chronic inflammatory conditions, including RA, SLE and psoriasis (Muller2014; Li2014; Shi et al. 2014; Ahn et al. 2016).